-We plan to have extra copies of our Proxy Statement and Proxy Card available for those shareholders at the shareholders meeting who have been unable to download copies of them from the Internet.
+At the stockholders meeting, stockholders will FINALLY be able to secure a ballot with ALL seven candidates on it distributed by management of the Company-AAG.
+At least that's what happened in years 2003, 2004 and 2005.
+We plan to have extra copies of our Proxy Statement and Proxy Card available, but at the meeting stockholders can use this ballot card circulated by the AAG.
 For employee and outside stockholders, if you hold your beneficial shares through a bank or broker, you must in sufficient time before the meeting CONTACT ADP TO RECEIVE A LEGAL FORM OF PROXY, by checking the box on your VIF that says "Place X here if you plan to attend and vote your shares at the meeting." and bring the legal proxy with you in order to vote at the meeting.